seermedical/seer-py/README.md

 #### My Seizure Gauge Data

 For the My Seizure Gauge dataset, use the script `msg_data_downloader.py` in `Examples` to begin the download process.
-To specify a save-path for the downloaded data, use the command `python msg_data_downloader.py -p /path/to/directory` where `/path/to/directory` is the desired save path.
+To specify a save-path for the downloaded data, use the command `python msg_data_downloader.py -o /path/to/directory` where `/path/to/directory` is the desired save path.
 If download is aborted, this script can be re-run and the download should resume from where it was stopped.

 #### NeuroVista Data